kroneman/kroneman-io-astro/src/content/posts/2023-04-26-operator-extension.md

 ---
-title: "Systems, Shortcuts, and the motivation for Building a Chrome Extension"
+title: "Systems, Shortcuts, and The Motivation For Building a Chrome Extension"
 description: "Developing a system and extension to manage tabs in chrome"
 pubDate: "Mar 26 2023"
 ---